• Skip to main content

 For chatpata desi snacks - you can also include patra, muthiya, khaman, chaat papdi, kachori, and more.
 Fried or non-fried items that are easy to eat work.

-For desi desserts - a mousse, custard, or shrikhand will work.
+For desi desserts – a mousse, custard, or shrikhand will work.
 An Indian-inspired cheesecake would work well also.
-Items such as Gulab Jamun, Gajar ka Halwa, Ras Malai Mousse, Rice Kheer, Rose Almond Nankhatai Cookies, Rose Water Almond Cake, Eggless Mawa Cake, Condensed Milk Eggless Cake would all work.
+Items such as Gulab Jamun, Gajar ka Halwa, Ras Malai Mousse, Rice Kheer, Rose Almond Nankhatai Cookies, Rose Water Cake with Almonds and Rose Buttercream, Eggless Mawa Cake, Condensed Milk Eggless Cake would all work.

 More Tea Time Snacks